minato8080/rustpixiv/README.md

 # Contributing

-Any help is appreciated!
-The author of this crate is REALLY new to rust (@fairingrey), so feel free to give any helpful advice or open up an issue on what this project might need.
+Feel free to expand this library.